 Test of welds: The liner welds must be properly pressure tested.
-But not all weldings are double.
+However, not all weldings can be pressure tested, such as those around inlet and outlet pipes..
 Electrical tracer detection of the total area of liner and welds is recommended after the liner work has been completed.